How Much Does a Spain Tour Cost? The Honest All-In Number

 How much does a Spain tour cost all-in with flights?

-Roughly €1,500 to €2,800 per person for a week to ten days with a short-haul return flight from a European hub.
+Budget €1,500 to €2,800 a head for a week to ten days once a short-haul return from a European hub is in the total.
 A value coach or small-group tour with a shoulder-season flight sits at the bottom of that range; a premium tour with a full-service flight runs €2,400 to €3,500; and a luxury private tour pushes past €5,500.
-Flying long-haul from North America (US$600-US$1,500 return) or Australia (A$1,800-A$3,500) the tour is identical and only the fare climbs.
-The flight is the line that moves the total most, swinging by hundreds depending on your airport and the season you travel in.
+For long-haul travellers the tour itself never changes price — it is purely the ticket, US$600-US$1,500 return from North America or A$1,800-A$3,500 from Australia, that does the damage.
+That fare is the most volatile part of the sum, worth hundreds either way depending on your home airport and the month you pick.
 Spain's friendly food prices keep the daily spend low, which helps the all-in number compare well with Italy or France.

 What's included in a Spain tour price?

 Almost every tour covers your hotels, the AVE train segments or coach travel between cities, all transfers, a guide or tour director for the duration, guided walks at the major sites, and breakfast each morning, plus usually a welcome and farewell dinner.
 The better small-group operators also pre-book and include the Alhambra's Nasrid Palaces slot, which sells out 8 to 12 weeks ahead.
 Quietly extra: lunches and the dinners not included (€250-€450 over ten days), optional excursions like a flamenco tablao or a Jerez sherry morning (€40-€90 each, mostly on coach tours), museum entries on free afternoons, and tips for the guide and driver (€50-€80).
-The biggest line never included is the flight, since operators sell land-only.
+And since every one of these tours is sold land-only, the flight sits outside the price altogether.

 Is a small-group Spain tour worth the extra over a coach tour?